|

 series – Inside and Outside – as a limited edition (25 copies).
 Listeners were

+required to prepay for the entire series.
 Steve gathered new field recordings for July, August,

 September, October and November of 2005 and recycled some for December.
 He